MicrosoftDocs/power-platform/power-platform/admin/connect-microsoft-social-engagement.md

 > [!NOTE]
 >  In [!INCLUDE[pn_v6_online_ur1](../includes/pn-v6-online-ur1.md)], only one [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] instance is provided for connection to the [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] instance.

-## Assign Social Engagement licenses to Dynamics 365 for Customer Engagement apps users
+## Assign Social Engagement licenses to Dynamics 365 apps users
  [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps customers automatically have access to [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] as part of their subscription at no additional charge. .

  Use the [!INCLUDE[pn_MS_Online_Services_Portal](../includes/pn-ms-online-services-portal.md)] to assign and verify [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] licenses.